RopleyIT/FsmWorkFlow/README.md

 }
 ```
 Some things to note about the event elements:
 1. Each FsmEvent element does not need to have unique Name attributes.
-However, they will need different When attributes so that different guard conditions can evaluate which transition to take.
-The guards are evaluated in the order they appear inside the paren FsmStep element, so don't put the guardless FsmEvent at the top of the list!
+However if they have identical names, they will need different When attributes so that different guard conditions can evaluate which transition to take.
+The guards are evaluated in the order they are listed inside the parent FsmStep element, so don't put the guardless FsmEvent at the top of the list!
 2. Omission of a When attribute behaves as if the guard function always evaluates to true.
 Therefore you can only have a single When-less FsmEvent for each event name.
+As stated above, put it last in the list insied its parent FsmStep.
 3. Omission of a Do attribute means no action function is invoked on the transition between steps.
 4. Omission of a Then attribute causes the current active step to remain the same.
 A 'Do' action function will still be invoked if one was identified in the FsmEvent.